promi4s/ocelescope/docs/evaluation/plugin.md

 ???+ example "Example: Defining a Plugin Method with an OCEL and a Custom Input Class"

-    The following example shows how a plugin method can include both an `OCEL` parameter and a custom input class that inherits from ?`PluginInput`.
+    The following example shows how a plugin method can include both an `OCEL` parameter and a custom input class that inherits from `PluginInput`.
     The input class adds extra configurable parameters, in this case a numeric `frequency` field.

     ```python